Aspergillosis is an infection, usually of the lungs, caused by the fungus Aspergillus.

 Diagnosis of Aspergillosis

-An x-ray of the chest or a computed tomography (CT) scan of the chest or sinuses also provides clues for making the diagnosis.
+A CT scan of the chest also provides clues for making the diagnosis.

 Treatment of Aspergillosis

 Any condition that is weakening the immune system should be corrected if possible.
-For example, doctors may advise people who are taking corticosteroids, which suppress the immune system, to stop.
+For example, doctors may advise people who are taking steroids, which suppress the immune system, to stop.

-Fungus balls in the lungs or sinuses (aspergillomas) usually do not require treatment with medications and do not usually respond to medications.
-If these balls cause bleeding (causing people to cough up blood) or other symptoms, they may need to be removed surgically.
+Fungus balls in the lungs or sinuses (aspergillomas) do not go away once people start taking antifungal medications.
+If the balls cause bleeding (causing people to cough up blood) or other symptoms, they may need to be removed surgically.
 Surgery cures the infection but is often risky because many people with aspergillomas have other disorders.

 Drugs Mentioned In This Article